italankin/italankin.github.io/_posts/2022-05-22-15-puzzle-solvability.markdown

 This method guarantees that the resulting position will be solvable because we get there by making valid moves.
 The only question is: how many times do we need to repeat 2-3?

-I've ran a simulation for 4x4, and here's the chart showing different number of iterations and an average number of moves required to solve the puzzle:
+I've run a simulation for 4x4, and here's the chart showing different number of iterations and an average number of moves required to solve the puzzle:

 {% include image.html url="/assets/posts/15_puzzle_solvability/random-moves-iterations.jpg" description="Random moves performance" %}